dev-mev/php-exercise/readme.md

 This file contains a PHP class with one method to be implemented: `areaOf()`

 The `areaOf()` method should accept a string argument containing a RegID.

+When the automated test are run this class will be instantiated with its `$areaRoster` configuration.
+See the file `data/area-faculty.php` for an example area roster.

-It should search through its configuration to figure out what area the faculty with that RegID belongs to.
+It should search through its `$areaRoster` and figure out what area the faculty with that RegID belongs to.
 It should return the string name (abbreviation) of the college Area.

-Faculty are just associated with a single Area, provided configuration will follow that rule.
+Faculty are just associated with a single Area, provided `$areaRoster` will follow that rule.

-If the RegID does not show up in the configuration, `areaOf()` should return NULL.
+If the RegID does not show up in the `$areaRoster`, `areaOf()` should return NULL.

-The configuration will be passed into the class.
-You can assume that the configuration provided will be the contents of "data/area-faculty.php".
-(Or follow that structure.)

 Your task is to implement the method so that the provided automated tests pass.